 The Art of Massaging

 Are you aware that getting a regular massage can keep your body functioning at its optimal levels both physically and emotionally?
-We are social creatures and according to the five love languages, physical touch is very important to some people.
-It’s no wonder that massage therapy has existed for thousands of years and has more than 80 different variations of massages.
+We are social creatures and according to the five love languages, physical touch is very important.
+It is no wonder that massage therapy has existed for thousands of years and has more than 80 different variations of massages.
 Let’s examine the benefits massage can provide, the types of massage therapy we offer, our excellent team members who specialize in massaging and options to get the most massage value out of your hard-earned dollar.

-The benefits, as we mentioned, are both physical and emotional, have you ever noticed that a day or two after an intense workout the targeted muscles ache?
-With massage, you can expect the opposite, within the days following your therapy your range of motion can increase up to 60%.
-When your muscles receive a massage after an intense workout you can also mitigate the aches and pains.
-A massage will reduce damaged fibers and reduce the white blood cell count, this means that the body doesn’t have to work to repair the damage done by the workout.
-Massaged muscles also relax which reduces their swelling, in fact, when receiving a massage your muscles weigh 8% less than muscles that are rested and relaxed.
-Relaxation is just the tip of the iceberg, emotional wellness is promoted through massage therapy.
-The increase of blood flow means your mind can concentrate more easily on the things that matter and less on trivial unimportant things.
-Your energy is renewed following a massage and the connection between your mind and body, not to mention that physical connection with another is crucial to a balanced sense of well-being.
+The benefits are both physical and emotional.
+Have you ever noticed that a day or two after an intense workout the targeted muscles ache?
+With massage, you can expect the opposite.
+Within the days following your therapy, your range of motion can increase up to 60%.
+A massage will reduce damaged fibers and reduce the white blood cell count, which means the body does not have to work to repair the damage done by the workout.
+Massaged muscles also relax which reduces their swelling.
+In fact, when receiving a massage, your muscles weigh 8% less than muscles that are rested and relaxed.
+Relaxation is just the tip of the iceberg.
+Emotional wellness is also promoted through massage therapy.
+With the increase of blood flow, your mind can concentrate more easily on the things that matter and less on trivial, unimportant things.
+Your energy is renewed following a massage and the connection between your mind and body, not to mention that physical connection with another, is crucial to a balanced sense of well-being.
 In addition to the relief of everyday stresses, a good massage can lessen your depression and relieve anxiety.
-Depending on your goals we have several options for your massage therapy.
+Depending on your goals, we have several options for your specialized massage therapy.

 - Therapeutic Massage Therapy

-The mobilization of soft tissue is how we define Therapeutic Massage Therapy, used to assist in the treatment of musculoskeletal issues and restore functional bio-mechanical systems of the body.
-There is a range of methods and depending on technique, speed and depth we can customize your treatment to be anywhere in the range from stimulating to soothing.
+The mobilization of soft tissue is how we define Therapeutic Massage Therapy.
+This version is used to assist in the treatment of musculoskeletal issues and restore functional bio-mechanical systems of the body.
+There is a range of methods and depending on the technique, speed and depth, we can customize your treatment to be anywhere within the range of stimulating to soothing.

 - Thai Yoga Massage

-Traditional Thai Massage is very different than the conventional massage we think of.
-There is no clothing removed, no oils or lotions are used and typically the recipient of this massage is stretched, pulled, rocked and compressed.
-This style of massage is just as intimate as conventional types but is more interactive.
+Traditional Thai Massage is very different from the conventional massage we think of.
+There is no clothing removed, no oils or lotions used and typically, the recipient of this massage is stretched, pulled, rocked and/or compressed.
+This style of massage is just as intimate as the conventional type but is more interactive.
 The goal of a Thai Massage is to realign the body’s energy lines and pressure points using rhythmic and flowing movements as well as stretches.

 - Rattan Massage

 Also known as a Bamboo Massage, Rattan Massages use bamboo stalks to replace the masseuse’s hands.
 This method is excellent for deep tissue pressure but can be as light or as deep as the client requires.
-Rattan Massages can incorporate Thai full body massage practices and lymph drainage techniques and have techniques that involve the tapping of the bamboo during the massage to get the blood flowing and increase circulation to the muscles.
-The bamboo can also be warmed up similar to hot stone massages.
+Rattan Massages can incorporate Thai full body massage practices and lymph drainage techniques.
+One technique involves the tapping of the bamboo stalk during the massage to get the blood flowing and increase circulation to the muscles.
+The bamboo can also be warmed up, similar to hot stone massages.
 The techniques employed in a Rattan Massage allow the bamboo to stretch the fascia and loosen adhesions.

-If you aren’t sure what the best method is for you don’t stress, we don’t want you to develop anymore tension than you already have!
+If you aren’t sure what the best method is for you, do not stress.
+We do not want you to develop anymore tension than you already have!
 We have an amazing team of certified and knowledgeable individuals who are here for whatever you require and are here to make educated suggestions and recommendations.